shanewoods/shanewoods/README.md

 - 🗺️ In the near future, I would love to get out and travel to see family I haven't seen in a while and open my eyes to new destinations through travel.
 - 🎭 I have always had a fond appreciation for Art and expression of many flavors.
 Painting, Music, Poetry, Performance arts to name a few.

-- 📚 [Click Here] for an update from my latest studies.
+- 📚 [Click Here]:https://github.com/shanewoods/List-of-courses/ for an update from my latest studies.

 Please don't forget to connect with me, I am open to collaboration and looking to share more updates via my social networks as we are mostly remote now I truly enjoy engaging with others and learning from others as much as possible.